DEL MAR LIBRARY

 Over the years more room was needed as library programs expanded, so in 2009 the Community Room - a 580 sq-ft extension - was built on a former side patio.
 Made possible through $200,000 in County funds obtained by Supervisor Pam Slater-Price, $50,000 from Friends of the Del Mar Library, and a $7,000 contribution by the Del Mar Farmers Market for furnishings, the Community Room is a popular spot for Toddler and Preschool Story Times, Book Sales, Yoga Classes, Bridge, Art Classes, and special interest meetings.

-Every May, the Del Mar Rose Society graces the library with a weeklong display of hundreds of locally-grown roses.
+Every year during Spring, the Del Mar Rose Society graces the library with a weeklong display of hundreds of locally-grown roses.
 This annual competitive show fills the library with a beautiful scent and lots of photo opportunities.

 The Del Mar Garden Club planted and tends the Library’s beautiful front and side gardens, mostly filled with California native plants, drought tolerant and brilliant with color.
 Among the finds are a Bottle Tree from Australia, an African Tulip Tree, masses of Cleveland Sage ‘Pozo Blue,' many succulents, and a graceful Gold Medallion Tree home to dozens of Cloudless Sulfur Butterflies.